MirinkaKotze/Cat-Breeds-Search/README.md

  Any breed can be added or removed from the favorites list and will be available when you refresh the page!
   But be carefull you can't add a breed twice!

-The enitre application is build with JAVASCRIPT.
+The enitre web page is build with JAVASCRIPT.

-STYLING is done with SCSS files.
+Styling is done with SCSS files.